Sign up for a One-on-one Meet-up

 hands in a heart

-The Inclusion Coordinators are Bachelor of Social Work (BSW) practicum students who facilitate events and opportunities to reinforce a welcoming and inclusive community for all students at Renison, including equity-deserving students.
+The Inclusion Coordinator is a Bachelor of Social Work (BSW) practicum student who facilitates well-being and belonging events in our Link Inclusion Lounge, and coordinates opportunities to reinforce a welcoming and inclusive community for all students at Renison, including equity-deserving students.

 They can also provide peer support for students.
-Find them in their office in the Link Inclusion Lounge on Mondays, Tuesdays, and Wednesdays, or sign up for a one-on-one meet-up with them!
+Find the Inclusion Cooridnator in their office in the Link Inclusion Lounge (REN 1401) on Mondays, Tuesdays, and Wednesdays, or sign up for a one-on-one meet-up with them!

 Student Experience and Housing (SEAH) Staff